Lauana Prado: Musical style and influences

 Lauana Prado performing in Gouveia Minas Gerais.

 Prado is described as a sertanejo artist who flirts with various genres, such as reggae and rock, genres that she says she had significant contact with when she lived in the state of Maranhão.
 She has also collaborated with artists from different musical segments, such as forró singer Xand Avião, rapper Edi Rock and pagode band Sorriso Maroto.

 Prado's repertoire is also characterized as more positive compared to other names on the country scene.
 She told G1 that "I believe that my way of speaking and singing country music is much more optimistic, with a positive outcome, of things having worked out, rather than you suffering, banging your head.
 I think it's sensational, I respect it, I love it, but it's not my truth.
 I really like to talk about well-resolved love, the intense feeling, when you manage to achieve something positive."

 About the singer, composer Carlos Rennó said in 2023 that Prado is "a popular singer whose goals include raising the artistic level of sertanejo music, in addition to her non-conservative behavior, if we consider artists in general of this genre of music."

 Personal life

 Prado is openly bisexual.
 In an interview with Istoé magazine in 2021, she said: "For me, within the scope of my personal life, I have always lived my sexuality freely.
 It has never been taboo and I defend my bisexuality as a woman.
 It's such an intimate subject that it's been very veiled.
 Our speeches came out very naturally.
 I never put any weight on the issue.
 I've had relationships with men with the same intensity."

+On 28 June 2026, she married Tati Dias in a beach ceremony in São Paulo.
+On 31 July 2026, their first child was born.